nao-amj/nao-amj/Details.md

 Most of the time I use MidJourney's “Vary(Region)” feature to work out the details in the process.
 In this case, handwriting skills and knowledge are important.

 #### Progress on the way
-I continue to post on our Instagram account dedicated to pencil drawings. https://www.instagram.com/nao_amj_pd/
+I continue to post on my Instagram account dedicated to pencil drawings. https://www.instagram.com/nao_amj_pd/

 ---